qooxdoo/qooxdoo/docs/core/classes.md

 ### Special Types of Classes

-Besides, a "regular" class there is built-in support for the following special
+Besides a "regular" class, there is built-in support for the following special
 types:

 #### Static Classes